Alex-Yates/DLMworkshops/README.md

 # DLMworkshops
 A collection of scripts and resources that are used for the Redgate DLM workshops.

-- DLM1, 2 and 3 directories
+DLM1, 2 and 3 directories
-Contain files used for the Redgate source control, continuous integration and deployment workshops respectively.
+- Contain files used for the Redgate source control, continuous integration and deployment workshops respectively.

-- Databases
+Databases
-This directory includes a scripted out version of the Dev databases we use for the workshops.
+- This directory includes a scripted out version of the Dev databases we use for the workshops.
-The VM used for the workshop is set up with two servers: .\DEV and .\PROD.
+The VM used for the workshop is set up with a single SQL Server with two instances: .\DEV and .\PROD.
 These servers contain the following databases.
 The schemas for all the databases with similar names begin the workshop in a near identical state with some minor modifications between Dev and Prod databases etc to simulate new changes:

 .\DEV
 - AdventureWorks2012_Dev